 Dutch Oven Replacement Knobs

 My undying love for all things Dutch oven is no secret around here.
-Over the last 2-3 years, Dutch ovens of all shapes and sizes have become easier to find and cheaper to buy.
+Over the last five or six years, Dutch ovens of all shapes and sizes have become easier to find and cheaper to buy.

 In Jim Lahey’s book, My Bread, he writes about a number of cooking supply stores reporting a run of petty thefts on replacement knobs shortly after his Basic No-Knead Bread recipe was first published.
 They assumed people were replacing their ruined ones after trying his recipe.
 Shoplifting will be prosecuted!
 There’s no way I’m getting a criminal record over a knob.

 Amazon has these Stainless Steel Replacement Knobs in stock, usually under $10 and ready to ship!
 Reading through the reviews, it has been used up to 500 degrees F with several brand names, including some off-brand pots.